 There are hundreds and hundreds of tips and ideas to get you started when thinking about designing or redesigning your restaurant’s website.
 This article is intended as a starting point, a launchpad if you will.

-Take these ideas and run with them.
+Then, take these ideas and run with them.

 Maybe you’re considering hiring a web designer?
 If you are, take a read of this post over at the Hatch Conference website: “Should I Hire a Web Designer?”